The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Computation and Analysis of the Reactive Capacitance

 The last sum can computed by comparing the Taylor series of $1/C_i(\kappa_i)$ as $\kappa_i\to 0$ with (\ref{eq:Cmu_Taylor}), from which

 where the coefficient $c_{2i}$ is given by (\ref{eq:c1_def}).
 We conclude that

 We remark that if the last term in (\ref{eq:ineq_auxil}) is neglected, we recover our sigmoidal approximation (\ref{eq:Cmu_approx}).
-The smallness of this last term as compared to $1/C_i(\infty)$ may explain the high accuracy of this approximation.
+The smallness of this last term as compared to $1/C_i(\infty)$ may explain the high accuracy of this approximation (see \cite{Grebenkov26} for further analysis).

 From the representation (\ref{eq:Cmu_N}), it is clear that, when $\kappa_i$ approaches $-\mu_{ki}^N$ such that $\Psi_{ki}^N(\infty)\ne 0$, the right-hand side of (\ref{eq:Cmu_N}) diverges, so that $C_i(-\kappa_i)$ vanishes.
 In other words, any element of ${\mathcal P}_i^N$ is a zero of the function $C_i(-\kappa)$.
 In the following lemma, we prove that all zeros of $C_i(-\kappa)$ are in ${\mathcal P}_i^N$.